elastic/terraform-provider-elasticstack/docs/index.md

 - `ELASTICSEARCH_PASSWORD` - The password to use for Elasticsearch authentication
 - `ELASTICSEARCH_ENDPOINTS` - A comma separated list of Elasticsearch hosts to connect to
 - `ELASTICSEARCH_API_KEY` - An Elasticsearch API key to use instead of `ELASTICSEARCH_USERNAME` and `ELASTICSEARCH_PASSWORD`
+- `ELASTICSEARCH_BEARER_TOKEN` - A bearer token to use for Elasticsearch authorization header.
+- `ELASTICSEARCH_ES_CLIENT_AUTHENTICATION` - The shared secret for the Elasticsearch authorization header.

 Kibana resources will re-use any Elasticsearch credentials specified, these may be overridden with the following variables:
 - `KIBANA_USERNAME` - The username to use for Kibana authentication